What Happens If I'm Part of a Defective Product Lawsuit?

 Missing filing deadlines, he says, could cause you to miss out.
-“Typically, once the case has been finally approved, and the claims period has run its course, there is not a way to get relief from that judgement unless you can prove that you never received adequate notice of some kind.
+“Typically, once the case has been finally approved, and the claims period has run its course, there is no way to get relief from that judgment unless you can prove that you never received adequate notice of some kind.
 However, that’s very, very difficult in most cases.”

 You Can Opt Out

 There are cases where you may want to consider opting out of a class action.
-“You need to make sure you understand the terms of the settlement, and if you don’t like those terms, then you need to consult with an attorney about whether or not you want to file an opt-out and pursue your own lawsuit or try to file an objection,” Harris says.
+“You need to make sure you understand the terms of the settlement.
+If you don’t like those terms, then you need to consult with an attorney about whether or not you want to file an opt-out and pursue your own lawsuit or try to file an objection,” Harris says.

 However, opting out may not be in your best interests.
-“It’s very difficult to pursue your own case, and very costly to pursue your own case” he says.
+“It’s very difficult… and very costly to pursue your own case,” he says.
 “Therefore, it’s likely better to remain in the class; even if that may not be the full relief you would like, you would end up spending a lot more if you opt out in most cases.”

 If you or your loved one suffered harm as a result of a dangerous or defective product, you need to be ready to take action to protect your rights and interests, and getting a lawyer to help is an important step.
 “I would always recommend that right from the start,” Harris says.

 Whether you’re bringing a claim as a representative or considering joining an existing class action, contact a law firm and an experienced North Carolina class action product liability lawyer can help you understand your options and obligations.
 Many defective product lawyers provide free consultations to learn more about your claim.
 Here are some questions to ask an attorney when getting a case evaluation:

 - What is your experience practicing product liability law?